ShukuiZhang/Jungo_Evaluation/README.md

 * only visit points in one row
 * your face only head to RED points, however your gaze visit all points in a row

     **In a set**:
-    fix your head pose to center red point and only change gaze direction by looking at points in this set, once a time, from left to right
+    * fix your head pose to center red point and only change gaze direction by looking at points in this set
+    * points are visited from left to right, with one image taken for each visit

 **More details**:
 * In each set, you should fix your head pose to the direction such that when you look forward natually with such pose, your gaze is focused on that set center red point of **the middle row**
-* Points in each set will visited from left to right
 * If you think last image was not taken correctly, let the controller know and we should retake it
 * Each image was taken by left-clicking the mouse
 * Note left/right red point may also be the center point if this set if an edge set